We're super excited to share more crafty DIY ideas with you.

 Hands up who doesn’t love farmhouse style printables, especially if they’re free.
 Like these charming oversized vintage tags.

 Aren’t they cool?
 I’ve been trying to

-clean out make over our laundry room since it’s probably my least favorite spot in our house.
-I’m pretty sure those piles of clothes are making babies while we sleep and most of the time I need a GPS to navigate my way around.
+clean out makeover our laundry room.
+It’s probably my least favorite spot in our house.
+I’m pretty sure those piles of clothes are making babies while we sleep.
+Most of the time I need a GPS to navigate my way around.
 Please tell me it happens in your home too?
 I’m hoping that if I add some wall art and rearrange the space it might do the trick.
-Kinda like putting up navigational signs so I can find my way again or something like that 😉 And anyways creating wall art for the laundry room is way more fun than actually doing the laundry, amairight?!!
-Okay let’s see how to make those oversized vintage tags, shall we.
+Kinda like putting up navigational signs so I can find my way again or something like that 😉 Anyways creating wall art for the laundry room is way more fun than actually doing the laundry, amairight?!!
+Okay let’s see how to make those oversized vintage tags, shall we?

 Print and cut the tags out before applying a few layers of Mod Podge to seal them.
 Trace around the edges of the tags to create a template on the balsa wood.
 Carefully cut out the template using a really sharp craft knife.
 That’s the wonderful thing about balsa wood.
 You don’t need any fancy tools or one of those woodpecker on steroids machines to cut it 😀

 Once the balsa wood templates have been cut, apply a layer of Mod Podge and glue the oversized tags down.

 Use a skewer or sharp stick thingy to make a hole at the top of the vintage tags and thread a piece of twine through.

 Knot the tags together and hang them up.
 Easy peasy!